siralomarahmed/100DaysOfCode/log-c.md

 **Today's Progress:** Variables - Format Specifier

 **Thoughts:** There are types of data in the C programming language and each type has its own specifier that represent the data.
-These specifiers are required to print the value assigned in a variable.
+These specifiers are required to print the value assigned to a variable.

 The format specifier will search for a parameter, usually it is going to be the variable name.
 You can add as many parameters as you like providing the format specifier to print it in the program.